leith-bartrich/fiepipe/userguide.md

 This is not the same as having a client.
 As a consultant working under my fie.us banner, I might have plenty of different clients.
 But there are other organizational structure to keep them separate within the fie.us legal entity.

+Also, I don't have to create every legal entity on every computer.
+My work computers probably just have fie.us on them.

+And going forward, I'll probably stick to the simpler fie.us and bradley.friedman.private entities for my examples.

+Keep in mind, we have not actually set up any sharing or syncing or servers.
+There are tools for sharing legal entities and managing lists of them between computers.
+But we won't get into them right now.
+Separate from the methods I've inlcuded in fiepip for accomplishing managment of legal entities across computers, its also possible to author custom plugins for doing that as well.

+### authority

+There are tools for managing authorty over a legal entity.

+This is the literal creation of a legal entity and you should not be doing it unless you are that actual legal entity.

+For example, I own fie.us.
+So I do actually manage the authoritative legal entity for fie.us.
+But if I hire someone, they are not the authority.
+They instead, want to register the legal entity (covered later.)

+A legal entity authority contains private encryption keys that allow you to sign and delegate authority.
+So that others may verify that you did indeed sign and delegate those things.

+You keep your authority information SECRET.
+LOCKED UP.
+IN A SAFE.
+OFFLINE.
+AIR GAPPED.  etc.

+### registry

+Usually, you'll be working with registered legal entities.
+Which usually are just referred to as legal entitties.

+A registered legal entity contains public encryption keys that can be used to verify that the authority signed and delegated its authority to third parites.
+Though the registration itself does not inherently prove you are authorized.

+By registering a legal entity, you are agreeing that the legal entity is subordinate and agrees to the authority that issued it.

+You generally make your legal entity registry public and widely available.
+It contains information on how to interact with you and how to authenticate that you are you.
+It does not actually contain any private or confidential information.
+It has no authority itself.

+Again, since a user can force their own computer to believe anything they tell it to, there is no reason to pretend that they can't pretend to be you on their own computer.
+The danger would be if they could make other computers that they don't control, believe they were you.
+And that is why legal entity authority is separate form legal entity registration.

+### the exception

+When you are truly creating a version of the legal entity that should NOT subordinate itself to an existing authority, you need to be the authority.
+You are creating a compartmentalized version of the entity.
+You might do this because:

+* you truly are setting up a classified or confidential compartment/system for the legal entity
+* you have a need to control a compartment because its your
+  * employment contract
+  * medical insurance information
+  * tax information
+  * etc

 ## Container

 ## Git Storage